On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Test Cases and Analysis

 The sizes of active and reactive loads connected to each phase and node are shown in Fig.~\ref{fig:active_loads_simple}.
 The total active power demand in this network is 81.5 kW.
 The distribution of loads between phases is: 38.5\% for phase $a$, 24.5\% for phase $b$ and 37\% for phase $c$.

-The marginal cost of generation at the substation is fixed at 1 €/kWh, while the cost for renewable generators is set to 0 €/kWh.
+The substation marginal energy cost is set to $1\,\text{€/kWh}$ as a normalization reference for reporting DLMP components; scaling this value primarily rescales prices in €/kWh without changing the qualitative comparisons emphasized in this study , while the cost for renewable generators is set to 0 €/kWh.
 Two types of distributed generation are considered in the system:

 a) Bus 3 hosts a three-phase balanced photovoltaic (PV) generator with a nominal capacity of 21 kVA.
 This generator is capable of both injecting and absorbing reactive power up to $\pm$18 kvar.

 b) Bus 4 includes three single-phase rooftop PV panels, each with a nominal capacity of 2.5 kVA, operating at unity power factor \cite{rodriguez2021probabilistic}.